nanoporetech/dorado-docs/docs/index.md

 ---

-## Dorado Command Line Interface (CLI) Basics
+## Dorado command line interface (CLI) basics

 Dorado is a command line tool and `dorado` is the name of the binary executable.
-If [installed]({{find("index")}}#installation) correctly dorado will be on your `PATH` or in installed into some known directory.
+If [installed]({{find("index")}}#installation) correctly
+`dorado` will be on your `PATH` or installed into a known directory.

-If dorado is installed into the `PATH` you should be able to view the top-level help as shown below.
+If `dorado` is installed into the `PATH` you should be able to view the top-level help as shown below.

 ```dorado
 dorado --help
 ```

-Alternatively, if dorado is in a known path or in the current working directory try:
+Alternatively, if `dorado` is in a known path or in the current working directory try:

 ```dorado
 ./dorado --help
 /path/to/dorado --help
 ```

-## Dorado Subcommands
+## Dorado subcommands

 Dorado has multiple subcommands which are used to launch specific tools such as the `basecaller`.
 To view all available subcommands inspect the top-level help: